bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 Here the use of a blocking timeout is a small win over doing a callback based timeout.
 It's simply less typing.
 As the things that occur after the timeout become more complex it becomes a much bigger win.
-Things such as timeout -> action -> timeout -> action become more easy to understand and adjust.
-When a timeout is a blocking call it's easy to change it's position in a chain of actions.
+Sequences such as timeout -> action -> timeout -> action become more easy to understand and adjust.
+When a timeout is a blocking call it's easy to change its position in a chain of actions.

-You can see a subtler use of timeout in the
+You can see a sequential use of timeout in the
 <code>move-dots-to-new-positions</code> function.
-This function alters the
+This function
-absolute positions of the dots to bring them in line with their actual position in the board.
+alters the absolute positions of the dots to bring them in line with their actual position in the board.
 The loop that iterates over the dots in the board is inside the *go* block.
-This means that the blocking 100ms timeouts that are called after moving a dot will happen sequentially.
+This means that the blocking 100ms timeouts will happen sequentially.
 The result is that each dot falls down to position one after the other.
-This is a bigger win for timeout and IMHO is a very straight forward expression of the desired action.
+This is a bigger win for a blocking timeout and IMHO is a very straight forward expression of the desired action.

 Go ahead and swipe over the dots below.
 Swipe over the dots on the bottom of the column to see the animation of the dots falling downward one at a time.
+To reset it reload the page ;-).

 <style>
 .boardy .dot {